Every student has different needs. We want to take the time to learn all about you and make the best possible accommodation recommendations.

 It is your responsibility, as the student, to provide documentation and to request accommodations for your disability.
 When making your initial request for any type of accommodation:

-- Complete and submit the Documentation of Special Needs form, and then complete the Special Needs Accommodation Request form (on my.lakeforest).
+- Complete and submit the Documentation of Special Needs form and the Special Needs Accommodation Request form (on my.lakeforest).
 Students, please be sure you provide your narrative information on the forms where indicated.

 - Educational, clinical/licensed, and/or medical professionals providing documentation should complete the Evaluator portion of the Documentation of Special Needs form and/or provide documents that address the questions on the form.